1. Home

 Efficiency: No battery system is 100% efficient.
 A battery with a 90% efficiency will give you 9 kWhs of electricity for every 10 kWhs you put in.

-When finding the best fit for your house, battery capacity and output are likely the most important factors.
-To find out how much you need, first decide what you’ll need in an emergency.
+To get an idea of how much energy capacity and power output you need, first decide what you’ll need in an emergency.
 The fewer appliances you back up, the less battery capacity and power required.
 A professional battery installer will be able to advise you, but you can get an idea by looking at the appliances you want to back up.

 You can find your appliances’ energy requirements on a sticker attached to the appliance itself or in the owner’s manual.
 In my apartment, my refrigerator draws 517.5 watts, my microwave draws 1500 watts, and my water heater draws 4,500 watts.
 If all of those were running continuously for an hour they’d consume about 6500 watt-hours, or 6.5 kWhs, about half a Powerwall’s capacity.
 None of these appliances run continuously, though.